nfreear/nfreear.github.io/_posts/2013-11-19-track-oer-and-capret-one-year.md

 By the way, much of the development occurred in the [Institute of Educational Technology][iet] with input from colleagues in Learning and Teaching Systems (now IT) and the [Open Media Unit (OMU)][].

+---

+## Funding

+> Funding has been received from JISC for a new project, TRACK OER.
+> This is a rapid innovation project with £25,000 of funding over 6 months starting 19 March 2012.
+> The project will extend ways to track resources as they are transferred to other systems such as VLEs or repositories, or if they are cut-and-paste copied.
+> Two separate prototypes are being extended, one developed in partnership with OLnet fellow, Scott Leslie of BCCampus in Canada, and the other by Brandon Muramatsu of MIT under an earlier JISC grant.
+> The development work will be carried out by Nick Freear, Will Woods and Patrick McAndrew (PI) will also be involved.

+* Source:  [IET-OU Wiki: IET March 2012][wiki] ([Search][]).

 [img-1]: https://lh4.googleusercontent.com/iUMpMF6gW0y2nYxH1GmzukuUxRd40ypoooOAajfD_zhdj8zUY_QCPcpIDq4rm7z9boMZmSMW-KrP7JW1YOD8gFGQ540kNYTB8ZeCgtv605-lUD2K1jHdMQHuoA